Browse A-Z

 The buildup of mucus results in life-threatening lung infections and serious digestion problems.
 The disease may also affect the sweat glands and a man's reproductive system.

 Many people carry a CF gene, but do not have symptoms.
-This is because a person with CF must inherit 2 defective genes, 1 from each parent.
+This is because for a person to get CF, they must inherit 2 defective genes, 1 from each parent.
 Some Americans have the CF gene.
 It is more common among those of northern or central European descent.

 Most children with CF are diagnosed by age 2, especially as newborn screening is performed across the United States.
 For a small number, the disease is not detected until age 18 or older.
 These children often have a milder form of the disease.